agencemacmedia/SymfonyDynamicDataTableBundle/README.md

 - One to load your view.
 - One that will fetch and return the data requested by the DataTable.
+    - It is also possible to add your parameters to the query before the final render

 The last function needs to create a BuildDataService service __and set his parameters__.